JorgeD88/LiteBulb-PWA/pages/README.md

 - Enables install prompt on supported devices
 - Includes app name, icons, theme colors, and display mode
 - Ensures consistent branding across platforms

+## Data Storage & Sync

+LiteBulb uses Firebase Firestore for online data and IndexedDB for offline storage.
+When offline, tasks are saved locally and automatically synced to Firebase when the app reconnects.

+### How It Works

+- Online: CRUD operations use Firebase
+- Offline: CRUD operations use IndexedDB
+- Sync: Offline tasks are synced to Firebase with unique IDs
+- Service worker caches all required scripts for offline use

+### Usage

+- Add tasks via the form
+- If offline, tasks are stored locally
+- When back online, you'll see a toast confirming sync